jakestew/SiK/README.markdown

+# SiK - Firmware for SiLabs Si1000 ISM radios

-# Serveurperso branch specification
+### Serveurperso branch specification

- - This firmware version is intended for data streaming at low latency.
+ - This is a modified 3DR Radio firmware intended for real time data streaming with high frame rate and low latency.
- - Time Division Duplex (TDD) and Frequency Hopping Spread Spectrum (FHSS) are completely removed.
+ - Original Time Division Duplex (TDD) and Frequency Hopping Spread Spectrum (FHSS) code are removed, resulting a huge performance improvement in this case.
  - It offers a easy access through serial port to all most interesting features of the Si4432 (EZRadioPRO transceiver).
  - Advantages over RFM22 are reliability, no CPU time consumed (on hardware UART) and no memory used (no library needed on Arduino).
  - Advantages over XBee are better latency performance, better frequency choice, no transmit duty cycle limitation and open source.
  - The 3DRRadio configurator tool can be used but some parameters are changed or removed.

-## Changes in features
+### Changes in features

  - "Baud", "Air Speed", "Net ID", "Tx Power", "ECC", "Min Freq", "Max Freq", "# of Channels", "RTS CTS" work as the master branch.
  - "Duty Cycle" and "LBT Rssi" are not currently used.